 AI removed the wrong constraint.
 And because building now feels so easy and frictionless, it’s easier than ever to skip the hard question.

-The Loop Most Builders Are Stuck In
+What Loop Are Most Builders Stuck In?

 Here’s the pattern, repeated endlessly:

 You get excited about an idea.
-It feels obvious — you have the problem yourself, so others must too.
+It feels obvious, you have the problem yourself, so others must too.
 You fire up Claude Code and build for a weekend.
 The code is clean.
 The UI looks professional.
 You deploy.

 You post on Reddit.
 You submit to Product Hunt.
 You get 3 upvotes and 1 comment asking if there’s a free tier.
 You check your analytics: 47 visitors, 0 signups.
 You feel the familiar deflation.